Cookies & Cups > Recipes > Breakfast > Moist Banana Bread Crumb Cake

 Moist Banana Bread Crumb Cake

-Oh my sweetness – this could very well be my favorite recipe for crumb cake, or any breakfast cake for that matter!
-Possibly ever.
-It has everything a perfect crumb cake should have: a moist and tender cake texture, a crumbly, buttery streusel topping, and all those delicious cinnamon-sugary flavors.
-With one major, life-changing twist: bananas!
+This banana bread crumb cake could very well be my favorite coffee cake recipe, possibly ever.
+It has everything a perfect crumb cake should have.
+We’re talking a moist and tender cake layer swirled with cinnamon sugar, topped with a crumbly, buttery streusel.
+Only, I make this dessert with one major, game-changing twist: bananas!

-I am always looking for recipes using bananas, especially ones in my fruit bowl that are barely past their prime.
-Overripe bananas are perfect for recipes like banana bread, banana muffins, etc. And crumb cakes are just plain perfect.
-Which is what inspired this incredible, mouthwatering Banana Bread Crumb Cake with a delicious streusel filling.
-The combination is pure magic!
+• Put those overripe bananas to good use.
+I’m always looking for recipes using bananas, especially the ones in my fruit bowl that are barely past their prime.
+Overripe bananas are perfect for baking banana bread, banana muffins, and, yes, crumb cake!

 • It’s super easy to make.
 This cake requires simple pantry ingredients and only a handful of steps.
-It comes together in no time!
+It comes together with just 15 minutes of prep.

 • It pairs perfectly with coffee or a glass of milk.
 So you can literally have your cake for breakfast, and eat it, too.
-Not to mention, it also makes a fabulous dessert.
+Not to mention, this soft, tender crumb cake also makes a fabulous dessert topped with a scoop of ice cream.

 Ingredients You’ll Need

-• Bananas: This is the perfect occasion to use any ripe or just over-ripe bananas you have; the “senior citizens” of the bunch.
+• Bananas – This cake is the perfect occasion to use any ripe or just over-ripe bananas you have, the senior citizens of the bunch.

-• Granulated Sugar: When it comes to a moist and fluffy cake, white granulated sugar is always the most reliable!
+• Granulated Sugar – When it comes to a moist and fluffy cake, white granulated sugar is always the most reliable.
+You could also use light brown sugar.

 • Flour